-The true test of an effective team is one where the members operate as a self-managing team.
-The leader allows the members on the team to establish teamwork, modify its own work processes, and serve as a communication channel to the rest of the organization.
+The success story of an effective team is one where the members operate as a self-managing team.
+The leader allows the members of the team to establish teamwork, modify their own work processes, and serve as a communication channel to the rest of the organization.

 I followed up with one of our customers to see first-hand what a very successful team looked and felt like.
 Here is their story on what they do to excel as a team.